-Figure 3.3: Myanmar Export shares to RCEP markets and to the rest of the world, 2017
+Figure 3-3: Myanmar export shares to RCEP markets and to the rest of the world, 2017

-Despite that Australia already provides DFQF market access to Myanmar, as shown in Figure 2.1, the average utilization of the scheme by Myanmar exporters is rather limited.
-In 2016, only 20% of Australian imports from Myanmar benefited from DFQF treatment, corresponding to an average utilization rate of 49%, with important variations between products.
-Most importantly, it is important to note that despite the increasing amount of trade between 2015 and 2017, the utilization rate has been decreasing over years, from 78% in 2015, 49% in 2016 and 32% in 2017, while preference margin remains stable around 5%.
+Despite that Australia already provides DFQF market access to Myanmar, as shown in figure 2.1, the average utilization of the scheme by Myanmar exporters is rather limited.
+In 2016, only 20 per cent of Australian imports from Myanmar benefited from DFQF treatment, corresponding to an average utilization rate of 49 per cent, with important variations between products.
+It is important to note that despite the increasing amount of trade between 2015 and 2017, the utilization rate has been decreasing over the years, from 78 per cent in 2015, 49 per cent in 2016 and 32 per cent in 2017, while the preference margin remains stable at around 5 per cent.